OSInside/kiwi/doc/source/schema.rst

 * ``vhdfixedtag`` `[?]`_: Specifies the GUID in a fixed format VHD
 * ``volid`` `[?]`_: for the iso type only: Specifies the volume ID (volume name or label) to be written into the master block.
 There is space for 32 characters.
 * ``wwid_wait_timeout`` `[?]`_: Specifies the wait period in seconds after launching the multipath daemon to wait until all presented devices are available on the host.
 Default timeout is 3 seconds

+.. _k.image.preferences.type.containerconfig:

+containerconfig
+,,,,,,,,,,,,,,,

+Provides metadata information for containers

+Parents:
+   These elements contain ``containerconfig``: :ref:`k.image.preferences.type`

+List of attributes for ``containerconfig``:

+* ``name`` : Specifies a name for the container.
+This is usually the the tag name of the container as read if the container image is imported via the docker load command
+* ``entry_command`` `[?]`_: Specifies the default command to run if the container is called via the docker run command.

 .. _k.image.preferences.type.machine: